Australia, Brazil, Canada, Chile, China, Japan, Mexico, Peru, New Zealand

 The Consensus Framework for Ethical Collaboration was established in 2014 as a platform for ethical collaboration between patients’ organisations, healthcare professionals and the pharmaceutical industry.
 The ultimate aim is to improve the quality of patient care.

-It has four overarching principles:
+The Consensus Framework has four overarching principles:

 • Put Patients First